BlockyTD/.github/README.md

-# .github
+# .github Repo

-Discussions for BlockyTD
+This repo doesn't host any code: just the profile readme and discussions.